Anthony Davis NBA Playoffs Player Props: Lakers vs. Warriors

 Anthony Davis Insights vs. the Warriors

-- Davis' opponents, the Warriors, have one of the fastest offensive tempos, ranking fourth, averaging 104.8 possessions per game, while his Lakers average 104.8 per game, second-highest among NBA teams.

-- The Warriors are the 21st-best defensive squad in the NBA, allowing 117.1 points per game.
+- Conceding 117.1 points per game, the Warriors are the 21st-ranked team in the league on defense.

-- On the boards, the Warriors have conceded 43.3 rebounds per game, which puts them 15th in the NBA.
+- On the glass, the Warriors are 15th in the league, giving up 43.3 rebounds per game.

-- The Warriors concede 25.7 assists per contest, 15th-ranked in the NBA.
+- In terms of assists, the Warriors have allowed 25.7 per game, 15th in the NBA.

 Anthony Davis vs. the Warriors